FolkerKinzel/Contacts/README.md

 [![NuGet](https://img.shields.io/nuget/v/FolkerKinzel.Contacts)](https://www.nuget.org/packages/FolkerKinzel.Contacts/)

-Simple .NET data model to store contact informations about organizations or natural persons.
+.NET-Library that provides an easy to use data model to store contact data of organizations and natural persons.

-(If you need the ability to store this as vCard (*.vcf) or CSV, have a look at [FolkerKinzel.Contacts.IO](https://github.com/FolkerKinzel/Contacts.IO).)
+(If you need to persist this data model as vCard (*.vcf) or CSV, have a look at [FolkerKinzel.Contacts.IO](https://github.com/FolkerKinzel/Contacts.IO).)

 ```
 nuget Package Manager: